Customer feedback management: my 6-step framework (2026)

 Feedback that emerges from customer behavior or conversations, rather than through formal channels.
 Often reveals the unfiltered pain points that customers won’t volunteer in a survey.

-Frustration shows up clearer in support tickets than in CSAT scores.
+Frustration shows up more clearly in support tickets than in CSAT scores.

 Example: A mobile app starts crashing after an update.
 Multiple support tickets in 48 hours flag the same issue.
 The team identifies the pattern and ships a fix within 24 hours.